 When you first purchase your RV you will have several questions on your mind like Do travel trailer tires and wheels need to be balanced?
-The answer is no, you don’t need to have your travel trailer tires or wheels balanced but your trailer will ride more smoothly if the tires are balanced.
+The answer is yes, you should.
+Although you may meet RVers and travel trailer owners who disagree, balancing your travel trailer tires is actually necessary for improved performance, tire longevity, and safety factors.

 Do Travel Trailer Wheels Need to Be Balanced?